MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### Share the virtual network with Windows 365 service principal

-In order to use your virtual network for hosted machines, you will need to grant Windows 365 service principal with the following permissions:
+To use your virtual network for hosted machines, you'll need to grant Windows 365 service principal with the following permissions:

 - Reader permission on the Azure subscription.
 - Network contributor permission on the specified resource group.
 - Network contributor permission on the virtual network.